Aldrin

 Aldrin is an organochlorine insecticide that was widely used until the 1990s, when it was banned in most countries.
 Aldrin is a member of the so-called "classic organochlorines" (COC) group of pesticides.
 COCs enjoyed a very sharp rise in popularity during and after World War II.
-Other noteworthy examples of COCs include dieldrin and DDT.
+Other noteworthy examples of COCs include chlordane, dieldrin and DDT.
 After research showed that organochlorines can be highly toxic to the ecosystem through bioaccumulation, most were banned from use.
 Before the ban, it was heavily used as a pesticide to treat seed and soil.
 Aldrin and related "cyclodiene" pesticides (a term for pesticides derived from Hexachlorocyclopentadiene) became notorious as persistent organic pollutants.

 Structure and Reactivity

 Pure aldrin takes form as a white crystalline powder.
 Though it is not soluble in water (0.003% solubility), aldrin dissolves very well in organic solvents, such as ketones and paraffins.
 Aldrin decays very slowly once released into the environment.
 Though it is rapidly converted to dieldrin by plants and bacteria, dieldrin maintains the same toxic effects and slow decay of aldrin.
 Aldrin is easily transported through the air by dust particles.
 Aldrin does not react with mild acids or bases and is stable in an environment with a pH between 4 and 8.
 It is highly flammable when exposed to temperatures above 200 °C In the presence of oxidizing agents aldrin reacts with concentrated acids and phenols.